mhb7766/LEDpriceupdate/README.md

 -The full program is called pandafull.py

--Before you begin, download the current listings from the website as a .csv and the new price sheet as .csv
+-Before you begin, download the current listings from the website as a .csv and the new price sheet as .csv.
+FILES MUST BE IN .CSV FORMAT!!!
+Convert any .xlsx files to .csv before running.

 -Open the Windows command line and navigate to the folder where you downloaded pandasfull.py